In Pakistan: Parliament to elect new prime minister on Tuesday

 Abbasi is set to be rubber-stamped as placeholder in the parliamentary vote.
 The opposition could also field a candidate but has little chance of securing enough votes in the 342-seat house.

-The younger Sharif -- who is chief minister of the country's most populous province of Punjab -- has so far been unscathed by the corruption allegations engulfing his brother's family.
+The younger Sharif -- who is chief minister of the country's most populous province of Punjab -- has so far managed to remain unscathed by the corruption allegations engulfing his brother's family.

 On Saturday the Election Commission said fresh elections would be held in Nawaz Sharif's former constituency, in the family's power base in Punjab, in a process that could take up to 45 days.

-Around 20,000 supporters of Pakistan's main opposition leader Imran Khan crowded into an arena on Sunday evening for a rally -- dubbed the "Thanksgiving Rally" -- to celebrate Sharif's ousting.
+At least 20,000 supporters of Pakistan's main opposition leader Imran Khan crowded into an arena on Sunday evening for a raucous rally -- dubbed the "Thanksgiving Rally" -- to celebrate Sharif's ousting.

 With corruption allegations engulfing the powerful Sharif family -- a dominant force in the country's politics for the last three decades -- cricketer-turn-politician Khan is hoping to win support for his Pakistan Tehreek-e-Insaf (PTI) party.